deipfei/MadMaxNarrative/readme.txt

 	Moved the [[Play again?]] links to the choice6 aftermaths Re-deleted ariddesert passage
-	Fixed broken links that were caused because the passage "shootalldriving" was named "shootalldriver"
+	Fixed broken links that were caused because the passage "shootalldriving" was named "shootalldriver" Fixed a bunch of typos in Choice6 & its results

 Changelog - 12/6/15 - Dustin
 	Laughed at some of my dumb mistakes that Kevin pointed out